 The VE Week will last five days and include three hours of online work each day.
-This includes joint sessions for all 500 students with 50 moderators and extended time for teamwork in small groups of 10 students with 1 CLUVEX educated moderator.
+This includes joint sessions for up to 500 students with 50 moderators and extended time for teamwork in small groups of 10 students with 1 CLUVEX educated moderator.
 During joint sessions, introductory lectures on climate change and critical thinking topics will be shown (see following chapters), as well as demonstrations of some tools used by climate researchers in analysing climate change data and designing mitigation and adaptation strategies.
 In Table 1, we introduce the VE Week program.

 Table 1.
 Program of the VE Week.
 In each day we 3 hours on-line in Zoom.
-During joint sessions we altogether 500 students on-line and in small groups 10 students (in the Zoom break-out rooms) and one moderator.
+During joint sessions we altogether up to 500 students on-line and in small groups 10 students (in the Zoom break-out rooms) and one moderator.
 Day 1 = Monday, 2=Tuesday, 3=Wednesday, 4 = Thursday and 5 = Friday.

-DAY DAILY TOPICS OF THE VIRTUAL EXCHANGE WEEK GROUP no size 1 Welcoming words Lectures (see Appendix 1) Lecture 1: Navigating Planetary Boundaries: Our Blueprint for a Sustainable Future Lecture 2: Climate Change, Disasters, Carbon-neutrality and UN Sustainable Development Goals Lecture 3: Climate Change Impact on Water Resources Lecture 4: Nature Hazards: Floods Lecture 5: Impacts of Climate Change and Future Outlook Lecture 6: Climate Change, Mitigation and Adaptation Strategies Lecture 7: Artistic Research and Critical Thinking at the Intersection of Art, Science and Society 500 Breaking in small groups Introduction round.
-Pre-task sharing 10 + 1 2 Tool 1: Environment and Data Visualization.PAST & PRESENTBreaking in small groups- Mapping Past & PresentWork on GE Climate Horizon- Mapping Past & Present 500 10 + 1 3 Tool 2: Socio-Economic Drivers of Climate Change.
-PAST & FUTUREBreaking in small groupsWork on GE Climate Horizon- Mapping Past & Drafting Future 500 10 4 Tool 3 : Climate Scenarios.
-FUTURE Breaking in small groups Work on GE Climate Horizon - Mapping Future 500 10+1 5 Discussion on a Common Climate Horizon Questionnaire Break Joint ending 10+1 500
+DAY DAILY TOPICS OF THE VIRTUAL EXCHANGE WEEK GROUP no size 1 Welcoming words Lectures (see Appendix 1) Lecture 1: Navigating Planetary Boundaries: Our Blueprint for a Sustainable Future Lecture 2: Climate Change, Disasters, Carbon-neutrality and UN Sustainable Development Goals Lecture 3: Climate Change Impact on Water Resources Lecture 4: Nature Hazards: Floods Lecture 5: Impacts of Climate Change and Future Outlook Lecture 6: Climate Change, Mitigation and Adaptation Strategies Lecture 7: Artistic Research and Critical Thinking at the Intersection of Art, Science and Society Lecture 8: Towards Sustainable Future Utopia Breaking in small groups Introduction round.
+Pre-task sharing 10 + 1 2 Tool 1: Environment and Data Visualization.
+PAST & PRESENT Breaking in small groups up to 500 Work on GE Climate Horizon - Mapping Past & Present 10 + 1 3 Tool 2 : Socio-Economic Drivers of Climate Change.
+PAST &amp; FUTURE Breaking in small groups Work on GE Climate Horizon - Mapping Past & Drafting Future up to 500 10 4 Tool 3: Climate Scenarios.
+FUTURE Breaking in small groups Work on GE Climate Horizon - Mapping Future up to 500 10+1 5 Discussion on a Common Climate Horizon Questionnaire Break Joint ending 10+1 up to 500